 London Borough of Camden – Encouraging developers to share ecological data

-In the London Borough of Camden, the then Nature Conservation Manager Richard Harris and his team, pushed the boundaries by engaging directly with developers.
+In the London Borough of Camden, Nature Conservation Manager Richard Harris and his team, pushed the boundaries by starting to engage directly with developers about data.
 They bring the developer into the picture early on – even making them aware of the need to agree to release any surveyed ecological data to GiGL at the pre-planning stage.

 Furthermore, within Camden’s Local Development Framework draft Supplementary Planning Guidance for Sustainability, the council requires that the results of site surveys must be made available to GiGL with the submission of a planning application.
 See Camden’s website for further details.

 “The bottom line,” says Richard, “is that, in Camden at least, there are no longer any excuses for consultants not to share data with the GiGL.
 It helps them avoid the sticky issue around data ownership as the developer is asked to agree early on to the request by us [the Local Authority].
 It becomes an automatic part of the contract between the developer and the consultant to release the data.”

 The cost of re-formatting the data forms part of Camden’s Service Level Agreement (SLA) with GiGL.

 Unlocking usable ecological information can prove time consuming, depending on how many applications contain survey data.
 Commissioning GiGL to complete this work on the planning team’s behalf is one of the advantages for a borough of having an ongoing SLA.